VasiliB353/screen-recorder/README.md

 # screen-recorder
-A utility which can capture screenshots or video of the desktop.
+A utility which can capture screenshots or video of the desktop using Xlib.
 Currently, only screenshot functionality is implemented.